Unidata/netcdf4-python/README.md

 instead of relying exclusively on the nc-config utility.

 ## Quick Start
 * Clone GitHub repository (`git clone https://github.com/Unidata/netcdf4-python.git`), or get source tarball from [PyPI](https://pypi.python.org/pypi/netCDF4).
-Links to windows and macos x precompiled binary packages are also available on [PyPI](https://pypi.python.org/pypi/netCDF4).
+Links to Windows and OS X precompiled binary packages are also available on [PyPI](https://pypi.python.org/pypi/netCDF4).

 * Make sure [numpy](http://www.numpy.org/) (required) and [Cython](http://cython.org/) (recommended) are
   installed and you have [Python](https://www.python.org) 2.5 or newer.